Globe iconLogin iconRecap iconSearch iconTickets icon

 The Official Site of the Nashville Sounds Nashville Sounds

-Each season, the Nashville Sounds Foundation awards scholarships to four deserving Middle Tennessee graduating high school seniors who plan to attend college in the fall.
+Each season, the Nashville Sounds Foundation awards scholarships to four outstanding high school seniors from Middle Tennessee who plan to attend college in the fall.
+Four (4) recipients will receive a $2,500 scholarship to support their college tuition.

 Student applicants must meet the following criteria: